fotomash/kynderway_st_3/README.md

 The application will be available on `http://localhost:8000` and MySQL will listen on port `3306`.
 A dedicated service runs the queue worker using `php artisan queue:work`.

+Generated API documentation can be viewed at `/docs` once the containers are up.

 ## Learning Laravel

 Laravel has the most extensive and thorough [documentation](https://laravel.com/docs) and video tutorial library of all modern web application frameworks, making it a breeze to get started with the framework.